-Argument Options Format Description mypasswd <old password> <new password></new </old string string Password to set as account's active password (use printable characters only).
+Argument Options Format Description mypasswd <old password&gt; <new password&gt;</new </old string string Password to set as account's active password (use printable characters only).
 Passwords up to 20 characters in length have been tested.
 Passwords entered on the command line are clear text.
 Single-quote and double-quote characters are not allowed.